opendatahub-io/odh-dashboard/docs/SDK.md

 ### Pass Through Impersonate User Dev Mode

-In order to check regular user permissions without disabling the rest of the backend functionality in `dev mode`, you can add the `DEV_IMPERSONATE_USER` environment variable to your local setup with a valid k8s username in your cluster.
+In order to check regular user permissions without disabling the rest of the backend functionality in `dev mode`, you can add the `DEV_IMPERSONATE_USER` and `DEV_IMPERSONATE_PASSWORD` environment variables to your local setup with valid k8s username and password in your cluster.
 This will bypass the regular pass-through flow and will add that specific headers to the calls.
 The steps to impersonate another user are listed as follows:

-1. Create a new env variable in your `.env.local` file with this format `DEV_IMPERSONATE_USER=<username>`
+1. Create a new env variable in your `.env.local` file with this format `DEV_IMPERSONATE_USER=<username>` and `DEV_IMPERSONATE_PASSWORD=<password>`
 2. Run the dev server for ODH dashboard.
 If you don't know how to run a local dev server, please refer to [CONTRIBUTING](../CONTRIBUTING.md)
 3. Click on the username on the top right corner to open the dropdown menu, and choose `Start impersonate`, then the page will refresh and you will be impersonating as the user you set up in step 1
 4. To stop impersonating, click on the `Stop impersonate` button in the header toolbar

+If you cannot enter impersonating mode, you may check your username and password in the local env file to see if they are set correctly.

 ## Patches